amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

    </observation_type>

 The only exceptions are ``aqueous_conc`` and ``solute_volumetric_flow_rate`` which both require a solute to be specified.
-An additional subelement ``solute`` gives the name of the solute to calculate the aqueous concentration or volumetric flow rate for.
+An attribute ``solute`` gives the name of the solute to calculate the aqueous concentration or volumetric flow rate for.
 Be sure the name of given for the solute matches a defined solute elsewhere in the input file.

 NOTE: Previously individual observation elements had the subelement ``cycle_macro`` or ``time_macro``.